 The combination of duty of care, regulatory oversight, transparency reporting, and financial penalties underscores a global commitment to creating a safer online environment.

-As a next step after launching and enforcing new legislation, regulators will need to ensure platforms are adequately resourced to support their Trust & Safety teams to adhere and comply with their regulatory requirements, while balancing the need to protect the psychological health and wellbeing of their employees.
+As a next step after launching and enforcing new legislation, regulators will need to ensure platforms are adequately resourced to support their Trust & Safety teams to adhere to and comply with their regulatory requirements, while balancing the need to protect the psychological health and wellbeing of their employees.

 Protecting Both Users and Moderators – A Balanced Approach

-At Zevo Health, we are working with our customers and regulators to design and build the absolute best clinical solution for Content Moderators and Trust & Safety teams, to ensure their protection, and the reduction of risk for the organization.
+At Zevo Health, we are working with our customers and regulators to design and build the absolute best clinical solution for Content Moderators and Trust & Safety teams, to ensure their protection and the reduction of risk for the organization.

 If you are interested in supporting your Content Moderators’ wellbeing, get in touch with our experts today.